What Makes Silk Special?

 For the convenience of customers and brand partners, we have summarized the best silk care practices and provided the following reference guide.

-This article will explain the basics of silk washing, silk stain removal, and silk wrinkle removal.
+This article will explain the basics of how to wash silk, silk stain removal, and silk wrinkle removal.

 Silk as a protein fiber that is acid-resistant but not alkali-resistant and is degraded by light, so that requires special care when washing.